 Localhost: Ron Minsky

-This talk is informed by the work we do at Jane Street in OCaml, but I’ll discuss the question in broader terms, discussing the history of typed and untyped languages, what it means for a language to have a type system, and what tradeoffs there are between typed and untyped languages.
-I’ll also discuss how the role of types changes as your systems and dev teams grow, and how this depends on the nature and level of sophistication of the type system itself.
+This talk is informed by the work done at Jane Street in OCaml, but he'll discuss the question in broader terms, discussing the history of typed and untyped languages, what it means for a language to have a type system, and what tradeoffs there are between typed and untyped languages.
+He'll also discuss how the role of types changes as your systems and dev teams grow, and how this depends on the nature and level of sophistication of the type system itself.

 About Ron: Ron got his PhD in CS from Cornell, where he studied distributed systems.
 He joined Jane Street in 2003, where he started out doing quantitative research on trading strategies, and then founded the firm's quantitative research group.
 He introduced OCaml to the company and eventually managed the transition to using OCaml for all of its core infrastructure, turning Jane Street into the world's largest industrial user of OCaml.